MicrosoftDocs/azure-docs/articles/operator-5g-core/concept-observability-analytics.md

 #### Jaeger tracing with OpenTelemetry Protocol

 AO5GC uses the OpenTelemetry Protocol (OTLP) in Jaeger tracing.
 OTLP replaces the Jaeger agent in fed-paas-helpers.
 AO5GC deploys the fed-otel_collector federation.
-The OpenTelemetry (OTEL) Collector runs as part of the fed-otel_collector namespace, as shown below:
+The OpenTelemetry (OTEL) Collector runs as part of the fed-otel_collector namespace:

  :::image type="content" source="media/concept-observability-analytics/jaeger_design_uc.png" alt-text="Diagram of text boxes showing Jaeger tracing and OpenTelemetry Protocol components in  Azure Operator 5G Core.":::

 Jaeger tracing uses the following workflow:

 1. The application with the OTLP client library sends traces to the OTEL Collector on the OTLP GRPC protocol.
 The OTEL Collector has three components:  receivers, processors and exporters.
-1. The OTLP GRPC receiver in the OTEL Collector receives traces and send the to the Jaeger exporter.
+1. The OTLP GRPC receiver in the OTEL Collector receives traces and sends them to the Jaeger exporter.
 1. The Jaeger exporter sends traces to the Jaeger collector running as part of fed-jaeger.
 1. The Jaeger collector stores the traces in Elastic backend storage (fed-elastic).